LeastAuthority/magic-crystal/protocol.md

 The Shard for this Custodian is offered as filename ``<purpose>.shard`` where "purpose" is the freeform string stored with this backup session.

-The Custodian accepts the Shard and stores it locally under an associated petname (this is a _different_ pentame from the sender as it is only seen by the Custodian).
+The Custodian accepts the Shard and stores it locally under an associated petname (this is a **different** pentame from the sender, as it is only seen by the Custodian).
 Once the Custodian accepts the file and it is successfully transferred, the local copy of the Shard is deleted.
 This marks that petname as complete.
 If the transfer fails for any reason, the local Shard copy is retained.

 The above process repeats for each Custodian.
-If this is the last local Shard then the backup session is deemed as completed.
+If this is the last local Shard, then the backup session is deemed as completed.

-#### Recovering From an Existing Backup
+#### Recovering From an Existing Backup<a name="recovering-from-backup"></a>

 For every recovery, we start a "recovery session".
-Every recovery session has a "purpose", which is a freeform string provided by the user -- it should match the purpose from a previous "backup session".
+Every recovery session has a "purpose", which is a freeform string provided by the user – it should match the purpose from a previous "backup session".
 (Although the software should remember this for its users when possible, it's also possible the user is starting from nothing on a brand-new computers so freeform input should be allowed).
-Similar to backups, recovery session may persist longer than one GUI invocation.
+Similarly to backups, recovery sessions may persist longer than one GUI invocation.
 A list of "petnames" of expected Custodians is provided.
-If it is not already known the human must tell us the "threshold" which is the number of Shards required to recover the Application Data.
+If it is not already known, the human must specify the "threshold" which is the number of Shards required to recover the Application Data.

 This sets up the recovery session and we now enter an iterative "collection" phase.
 We remain in this phase until a "threshold" number of Shards are returned.